 assert.Equal(t, 3, len(privateSubnets))

-A Private Module Registry is an organization-owned, centralized repository dedicated to storing, sharing, and managing Terraform modules.
-It acts as the secure, internal source of truth for all your pre-vetted, organization-specific Terraform configurations.
+A Private Module Registry is an organization-owned, central repository for storing, sharing, and managing Terraform modules.
+It's the secure, internal source of truth for all your pre-vetted, organization-specific Terraform configurations.
+For a hands-on walkthrough, see explaining a Terraform private module registry; for multi-environment patterns where parent scopes inherit modules into child workspaces, see hierarchical Terraform module registry.

 Comparison: